Anti-Semitism and the Souls of Black Folks

 “If Du Bois had allowed the above words to stand alone one could claim that as insufficient,” remarked Monteiro.
 What is clear, “and this is what he was getting at,” said the Temple University African-American Studies professor, “(is) a new form of exploitation.
 It was more severe than the earlier form (of) slave labor.
 It was more along capitalist lines.”
 That new form of exploitation, also called neo-slavery, or peonage, was sharecropping—a slave-labor system that had its origins in the Talmud.

-And as Monteiro added more clarity to this all-but-forgotten period in history that short-circuited African-American emancipation and thwarted the possibility of Black economic parity, he also explained under the new system of exploitation “that cotton production increased under Jim Crow as opposed to under slavery.”
+And as Monteiro added more clarity to this all-but-forgotten period in history that short-circuited African-American emancipation and thwarted the possibility of Black economic parity, he also explained that under the new system of exploitation “cotton production increased under Jim Crow as opposed to under slavery.”

 A common companion argument made by the Wiesenthal Center is that Jewish merchants in the south were sympathetic toward their Black consumers.
 This is a bizarre claim because of the mountain of evidence by Jewish scholars stating otherwise.
-Indeed, To claim fair treatment by all Jewish merchants because of the benevolence of a few is as absurd as applying the anti-Semitism label to all African-Americans; something the report actually tries to do.
+Indeed, to claim fair treatment by all Jewish merchants because of the benevolence of a few is as absurd as applying the anti-Semitism label to all African-Americans; something the Wiesenthal report actually tries to do.

-To suggest—as a Wiesenthal Center report does—that Blacks “nationwide show higher levels of anti-Semitism than do whites” based on African-American criticism of Jewish errant behavior, is like calling someone an unfit parent because he reprimands his child when he/she is wrong.
+To suggest—as the Wiesenthal Center report does—that Blacks “nationwide show higher levels of anti-Semitism than do whites” based on African-American criticism of Jewish errant behavior, is like calling someone an unfit parent because he reprimands his child when he/she is wrong.

 The Wiesenthal report is actually supposed to be a serious critique of the mostly Jewish scholars, rabbis, and academicians like Du Bois whose scholarship is contained in The Secret Relationship Between Blacks and Jews, Vol. 2.
 The trouble is the report makes claims—like good treatment by a few individuals represents an entire group—that can never be substantiated.